JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 }
 ```

-It will call `ResolveInMemoryModule` which will search for a certain module in the PEB, known as PEB walking:
+It will call `ResolveInMemoryModule` which will search for a certain module in the PEB, known as PEB walking, think of it as the equivalent of `LoadLibrary`, but the library is already loaded:

 ```c++
 PNT_LDR_DATA_TABLE_ENTRY ResolveInMemoryModule(uint32_t ModuleHash)